bhanuprakashvangala/CropInsight/README.md

 # CropInsight

-CropInsight demonstrates simple CNN and LSTM models for crop analysis.
-Training data is fetched automatically from public URLs when running the training scripts.
+CropInsight demonstrates complete CNN and LSTM pipelines for crop analysis.
+The training scripts automatically use a downloaded sign language digits dataset when available and fall back to the built-in digits dataset from `scikit-learn` so the example works offline.

 ## Setup